Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/git.rst

 Jenkins Webhooks
 ````````````````

 The best way to integrate a project with Hudson/Jenkins is to configure a Jenkins Webhook.
-Only one Jenkins Webhook is
-needed so you cannot create more than one.
-Please read `Push notification from repository`_ from Jenkins documentation
-for more information.
+Please read `Push notification from repository`_ from Jenkins documentation for more information.

+You can create one Jenkins webhook per repository.
+In the project-level settings of the Git plugin you can
+also add multiple ones that will triggered for all repositories of this project.

 You can see the list of triggered jobs in the logs section of the Jenkins Webhook.

+A notifyCommit access token will be requested to configure the webhook.
+You can generate it in the *Global Security*
+page of your Jenkins instance.

 ..
 IMPORTANT::